Development

 ## Theme editor

 A terminal command T toggles a special mode that helps you pick the right colors faster without recompiling and flashing the firmware each time.
-When the theme editor is enabled, some screen elements are always visible (and the battery indicator switches its state every 10 seconds):
+When the theme editor is enabled, some screen elements are always visible (and various status icons change their state every couple of seconds):

 Press @ to print the current color theme to the serial console: